Mexico to hold another referendum, this time on new train

-MEXICO CITY (AP) — Mexico’s president-elect says he will hold another public referendum later this month on his proposal for a railway to connect the main tourist attractions across the Yucatan peninsula.
+MEXICO CITY (AP) — Mexico’s president-elect said Monday he will hold another public referendum later this month on his proposal for a railway to connect the main tourist attractions across the Yucatan peninsula.

-Andres Manuel Lopez Obrador said Monday that the public can vote on the train and nine other proposed projects and programs Nov.
+Andres Manuel Lopez Obrador said during a trip to the Yucatan state capital of Merida that the public can vote on the train and nine other proposed projects and programs Nov.
 24 and 25.

 A referendum last month cancelled Mexico City’s new $13 billion airport that was already one-third completed.

-Lopez Obrador says the train would run 932 miles (1,500 kilometers) across five states.
+Lopez Obrador has said the train would run 932 miles (1,500 kilometers) across five states.
 He promotes it as a regional economic development project that would share the economic boom of Cancun’s world class beach resorts with poorer, more remote parts of the south.

 Most Read Nation & World Stories